 Remarkably.
 Only about 15 days.

 Alex Halperin (18:02):

-And then were different additions of the book?
-It came up smaller than we know.
+And then, were there different editions of the book?
+It came up smaller than we know, right?

 Speaker 5 (18:06):

 Well, right.
-Cause he updated it every time that he reprinted it.
-So when it came out in, uh, the first, the first emperor wears no clothes was actually printed on newspaper.
-Um, the second one was a black and white, um, copy that said, um, you know, the emperor wears no clothes, everything you should have learned in school, but didn’t.
-Every time that he updated the book, he added new information, re edited it, re, you know, revalidated all of its information made sure that what was being said in the book was, was documented improvable and an unwavering and that it became a document that, you know, over every year or every few years of its printing and, and sale into the public that people gravitated to this book because for the first time it gave people an understanding of the things that they believe but couldn’t prove it.
+Because he updated it every time that he reprinted it.
+So, when it first came out, “The Emperor Wears No Clothes” was actually printed on newspaper.
+The second one was a black and white copy that said, “The Emperor Wears No Clothes, Everything You Should Have Learned in School, But Didn’t.”
+Every time that he updated the book, he added new information, reedited it, revalidated all of its information and made sure that what was being said in the book was documented improvable and unwavering and that it became a document that, over every year or every few years of its printing and sold into the public, that people gravitated to this book because for the first time it gave people an understanding of the things that they believe but couldn’t prove.